 Hi, I'm Angeline.

-Angeline Boswell, MA, Registered Psychotherapist, Certified Canadian Counsellor
+Angeline Antonakos Boswell, MA, Registered Psychotherapist, Certified Canadian Counsellor

 First, let me tell you a little bit about myself and why I do this.

 I wasn't always going to be a therapist.
-But during a time of difficulty in my life, a lot of people showed me a lot of love and support, and I realized how much brighter the world could be once I knew how to look for the light in it (PS: I now strongly believe that people, like plants, know how to grow and have all they need inside them to grow, as long as they know where to find the light).
-I took a pause from studies, and worked on a permaculture farm in Eastern Europe (where my roots are) where I was surrounded by nature, interconnection, and community; there I asked myself what I really needed in order to be fulfilled.
-It turns out, contributing to a sense of connection in this world, and working towards a holistic sense of wellbeing in myself and others, is what makes my heart tick.
+But during a time of difficulty in my life, a lot of people showed me a lot of love and support, and I realized how much brighter the world could be once I knew how to look for the light in it (PS: I now strongly believe that people, like plants, know how to grow and have all they need inside them to grow, as long as the obstacles are removed for them to find the light).
+I took a pause from studies, and worked on a permaculture farm in the Balkans (where my roots are) where I was surrounded by nature, interconnection, and community; there I asked myself what I really needed in order to be fulfilled.
+It turns out, contributing to a sense of connection in this world, and working towards a holistic sense of wellbeing in myself, others, and the community is what makes my heart tick.

 MA in Counselling and Spirituality, Saint Paul University